Maternal and Child Health

 National Performance Measure (NPM) Webinar Series: Evidence-Based/Informed Strategies for Title V Programs

 This recorded presentation is from the fourth webinar in a series intended to connect subject matter experts with those in the field to discuss public health strategies that address the national performance measures.
 The webinar was held April 29, 2020, and addresses NPMs 10 (adolescent well-visit), 13 (oral health), and 14 (smoking).

 In fifteen minutes for each NPM, the webinar presents the significance of the NPM, several public health strategies, Title V approaches for implementing the strategies, the evidence base, and additional resources.
 Find content about NPM 13 beginning at minute 20 with presenter Katrina Holt, Director, National Maternal and Child Oral Health Resource Center.

 MCH Title V National Performance Measure for Oral Health Summary

-The measures and the process states and jurisdictions use for the 2015 MCH Services Block Grant application, Title V 5-year needs assessment, and reporting has changed.
+The measures and the process states and jurisdictions use for the MCH Services Block Grant application, Title V 5-year needs assessment, and reporting has changed starting in 2015 and revised recently.
 This document includes a summary followed by a detailed overview of the changes, along with suggested strategies to promote oral health in states and jurisdictions using a three-tiered framework that includes national outcome measures, national performance measures, and evidence-based or evidence-informed strategy measures.
-(2015)
+(2023)